Alwar girl found injured shifted to Jaipur for treatment, police yet to crack case | Politics

 - India

-A mentally-challenged minor girl who was found in a distressed state with injuries in private parts in Alwar on Tuesday was operated upon at a hospital in Jaipur on Wednesday.
+A mentally-challenged minor girl who was found in a distressed state with injuries in private parts in Alwar was operated upon at a hospital in Jaipur on Wednesday.

-Police said prima facie it seemed to be a case of rape.
+Prima facie it seemed to be a case of rape, police said.

-The girl, about 14 years old, had been missing from her house for the last several hours before she was spotted lying on the road near Tijara Fatak at around 9 pm.
+The girl, about 14 years old, had been missing from her house for the last several hours before she was spotted lying on a road near Tijara Fatak at around 9 pm on Tuesday.

 She was bleeding and was admitted to the district hospital from where she was referred to JK Lone hospital in Jaipur last night.
 “The injury was deep and it took nearly two-and-half hours to operate,” Dr Arvind Shukla, superintendent of the JK Lone hospital-Jaipur, said.

-Sukla said the girl was mentally-challenged and not able to speak properly.
-He said it will become clear from the report of medical jurist whether the injury was caused by sexual assault or anything else.
+Shukla said the girl was mentally-challenged and not able to speak properly.
+He said it will become clear from the report of medical jurist whether the injury was caused by a sexual assault or anything else.

 Health minister Parsadi Lal Meena, Industry Minister Shakuntla Rawat, and Women and Child Welfare Minister Mamta Bhupesh met the girl at hospital and enquired about her health from doctors.